Things I Wish I Had Known

-Medical City Dallas recently became one of the first hospitals in the state to complete its maternal verification survey, as it seeks Level 4 OB designation.
-As the hospital’s relatively new perinatal program manager, Lauren Moore, BSN, RNC-OB, C-EFM, was quickly tasked with getting the hospital ready for its first survey within just a few months.
-So what tips does she have for others who are just starting on this journey?
+Medical City Dallas became one of the first Texas hospitals to complete its maternal verification survey for Level 4 OB designation.
+As the hospital’s perinatal program manager, Lauren Moore, BSN, RNC-OB, C-EFM, was quickly tasked with getting the hospital ready for its first survey within a few months.
+So what tips does she have for those starting this journey?

-Moore says one of the keys to a successful survey process is to start planning early.
+Moore says a successful survey process starts with planning early.
 With so many people involved, in so many roles, it can seem overwhelming at first.
 A good place to start your planning is by involving the medical staff leadership, leaders from other departments – and the hospital administration.
 “By involving them, they have a better understanding of why we are asking for these things,” she said.
 “Being organized with what you need is also helpful.”
 Factor in extra time for gathering the materials needed, as it likely will take longer than you anticipate.

 What else should you know about maternal verification surveys?

-These lessons learned were among several that Moore shared with colleagues on Texas Perinatal Services’ live customer-only Perinatal Forum Jan.
-10. Want to get more tips from her, and hear her full list of things she wishes she had known?
-Sign upfor your Texas Perinatal Services maternal survey and you will have access this and dozens of other resources developed just for you in our Virtual Library.
-Act soon – our next Forum is March 26!
+These lessons learned were among several that Moore shared with colleagues on Texas Perinatal Services’ live customer-only Perinatal Forum.
+Want to get more tips from her, and hear her full list of things she wishes she had known?
+Sign up for your Texas Perinatal Services maternal survey and you will have access to this and dozens of other resources developed just for you in our Virtual Library.